MichaIng/DietPi-Docs/docs/install.md

     ssh root@dietpi
     ```

+??? info "Option: Automatic base installation at first boot (running an _unattended base installation_)"

+    DietPi offers the option for an automatic first boot installation.
+See section ["How to do an automatic base installation at first boot"](../usage/#how-to-do-an-automatic-base-installation-at-first-boot) for details.

 To further proceed you’ll need to accept the DietPi GPL license.
 Hit the ++enter++ key on your keyboard to do this.

 ![dietpi-login01](assets/images/dietpi-login01.jpg){: width="640" height="371" loading="lazy"}